‘Food will be medicine’ in the future, says UMass Lowell researcher

 A: This field of research is exploding.
 With new laboratory techniques, we can test the genetic makeup of gut bacteria and understand their function and activity.
 I expect that new approaches to prevent and treat chronic diseases will be developed based on diets that can modify the gut microbiome.
 Food will be medicine.

-UMass Lowell is a national research university located on a high-energy campus in the heart of a global community.
-The university offers its more than 18,000 students bachelor’s, master’s and doctoral degrees in business, education, engineering, fine arts, health, humanities, sciences and social sciences.
+UMass Lowell is a national research university located on a campus in the heart of a global community.
+The university offers its more than 18,000 students bachelor’s, master’s and doctoral degrees.
+In business, education, engineering, fine arts, health, humanities, sciences and social sciences.
 UMass Lowell delivers high-quality educational programs, vigorous hands-on learning and personal attention from leading faculty and staff, all of which prepare graduates to be ready for work, for life and for all the world offers. www.uml.edu